krimohshu/WordApi/ReadMe.md

     { You have wrongly provided space-only input: 0}

-    Test-6: hypenatedLongedWordInSentence() , Verify hypenated longest string { the worst in-a-recession year. : 0}
+    Test-6: hypenatedLongedWordInSentence() , Verify hypenated longest string { the worst in-a-recession year. : 14}

-    Test-7: onlyhypenatedLongedWordInSentence() , Verify hypenated longest string { the worst in-a-recession year. : 0}
+    Test-7: onlyhypenatedLongedWordInSentence() , Verify hypenated longest string { the worst in-a-recession year. : 29}

+    Test-8: periodCharNotCountedInWord , period is not counted in the word jupiter.
+    { The cow jumped over the jupiter. : 7}